 Introduction to Metropolitan Area Network

 Metropolitan Area Network, also known as MAN, can be defined as a type of network that is accessible across a large physical area, typically ranging from 5 Kms to 50 Kms.
-As one can refer the range of this distance to be a metropolitan area, this network is named as Metropolitan Area Network.
-MAN can enable the communication systems numerous nodes in the said range, and so it is commonly used for generating network in a large office area, for various buildings in an academic institution, and even for industrial purposes.
-For this reason, this network is also called as a Campus Network.
+As one can refer to the range of this distance to be a metropolitan area, this network is named as Metropolitan Area Network.
+MAN can enable the communication systems of numerous nodes in the said range, and so it is commonly used for generating networks in a large office area, for various buildings in an academic institution, and even for industrial purposes.
+For this reason, this network is also called a Campus Network.

 How does Metropolitan Area Network work?

-- MAN or the Metropolitan Area Network is classified to be smaller than the Wide Area Network which can be accessed in larger area than a metropolitan range (WAN), while being larger than the Local Area Network (LAN) which can be accessed only in a small geographical area.
+- MAN or the Metropolitan Area Network is classified to be smaller than the Wide Area Network which can be accessed in a larger area than a metropolitan range (WAN), while being larger than the Local Area Network (LAN) which can be accessed only in a small geographical area.

 - This type of network is not usually generated and maintained by one organization.
 Whereas, the network placement and maintenance handling is carried out by either the internet service providing company or a network team employed by the group of organizations that are intending to use this network for their organizational purposes.